SpicyMarinara/SillyTavern-Spotify-Music-Extension/README.md

 ![png](https://i.imgur.com/rmySG4N.png)

 ### Setup Steps

+### Warning
+Entering the Git URL of the extension to install in the Extensions tab on SillyTavern won't work!
+Follow the instructions below instead.

 #### 📥 **Step 1: Download the Extension Files**
 1. **Download ZIP**: Click the green "Code" button at the top of this GitHub page → "Download ZIP"